 Payment dates are earlier if you are a commencing international student.
 This is to allow 6-8 weeks for your study visa applications to be processed prior to enrolment.
 To avoid delays obtaining a study visa, commencing international students must pay a 30% deposit before enrolling to allow 6-8 weeks for study visa applications and 50% balance on or before enrolment.

 For more information regarding fees please visit the Fee structure

 For more information on our payment methods visit https://www.iiemsa.co.za/pay-fees/

 * These fields are required.

-Note: Students who have unsuccessfully attempted their PGDip (Accounting) or equivalent CTA three times or more will not be admitted into the PGDip (Accounting) programme.
+Note: Students who have unsuccessfully attempted their PGDip (Accounting) or equivalent CTA three times or more at either The IIE or any other higher education provider, will not be admitted into The IIE’s PGDip (Accounting) programme – such students would first have to complete The IIE’s Professional Certificate in Accountancy (PCA) bridging course to be considered for the PGDip (Accounting) at The IIE again.

-The Postgraduate Diploma in Accounting is awarded by the IIE.
+The Postgraduate Diploma in Accounting is awarded by the Independent Institute of Education (IIE).

 The Postgraduate Diploma in Accounting is accredited by the Council on Higher Education (CHE).
 This qualification is accredited by SAQA, ID 88609 and is on NQF level 8